embeddednow/rtl8812au/README.md

 `sudo modprobe 8812au`

 ### To use dkms:
-This is necessary if you want the OS to automaticall rebuild this driver on a kernel upgrade
+This is necessary if you want the OS to automatically rebuild this driver after a kernel change or upgrade
 As root (or sudo) copy source folder contents to /usr/src/rtl8812au-5.2.9
 `sudo dkms add -m rtl8812au -v 5.2.9`
 `sudo dkms build -m rtl8812au -v 5.2.9`